 '''

 CK UTF8CHAR manufacturerID[32];

 CK UTF8CHAR model[16];

 CK CHAR serialNumber[16];

 CK FLAGS flags;

 CK ULONG ulMaxSessionCount;

 CK ULONG ulSessionCount;

 CK ULONG ulMaxRwSessionCount;

 CK ULONG ulRwSessionCount;

 CK ULONG ulMaxPinLen;

 CK ULONG ulMinPinLen;

 CK ULONG ulTotalPublicMemory;

 CK ULONG ulFreePublicMemory;

 CK ULONG ulTotalPrivateMemory;

 CK ULONG ulFreePrivateMemory;

-CK VERSION hardwareVersion;
+CK_VERSION hardwareVersion;

 CK VERSION firmwareVersion;

 CK_CHAR utcTime[16];

 CK TOKEN INFO;

 '''

 label application-defined label, assigned during token initialization.
-Must be padded with the blank character (' ').
-Should not be nullterminated.
+MUST be padded with the blank character ('').
+MUST NOT be nullterminated.

 manufacturerID ID of the device manufacturer.
-Must be padded with the blank character (' ').
-Should not be null-terminated.
+MUST be padded with the blank character (' ').
+MUST NOT be null-terminated.

 model model of the device.
-Must be padded with the blank character (' ').
+MUST be padded with the blank character (' ').

-Should not be null-terminated.
+MUST NOT be null-terminated.

 serialNumber character-string serial number of the device.
-Must be padded with the blank character ('').
-Should not be null-terminated.
+MUST be padded with the blank character ('').
+MUST NOT be null-terminated.

-flags bit flags indicating capabilities and status of the device as defined below ulMaxSessionCount maximum number of sessions that can be opened with the token at one time by a single application (see note below)
+flags bit flags indicating capabilities and status of the device as defined below ulMaxSessionCount maximum number of sessions that can be opened with the token at one time by a single application (see CK TOKEN INFO Note below)

-ulSessionCount number of sessions that this application currently has open with the token (see note below)
+ulSessionCount number of sessions that this application currently has open with the token (see CK_TOKEN_INFO Note below)

-ulMaxRwSessionCount maximum number of read/write sessions that can be opened with the token at one time by a single application (see note below)

-ulRwSessionCount number of read/write sessions that this application currently has open with the token (see note below)
+ulMaxRwSessionCount maximum number of read/write sessions that can be opened with the token at one time by a single application (see ulRwSessionCount number of read/write sessions that this application currently has open with the token (see CK_TOKEN_INFO Note below)